“For someone to develop genuine compassion towards others, first he or she

 - Apply core mindfulness and self-compassion practices into daily life

 This program is designed for members of the general public, as well as for professionals who wish to integrate self-compassion into their work.
-Participating in a MSC program satisfies a prerequisite for becoming a MSC program teacher, and teacher training will begin at the UC San Diego Center for Mindfulness in 2014.
+Participating in a MSC program satisfies a prerequisite for becoming a MSC program teacher.
 Meditation experience is not necessary to participate in this 5-day MSC program for professionals.
 All are welcome!

 Program activities include meditation, short talks, experiential exercises, group discussion, and home practices.
 The goal is to provide a safe and supportive environment for exploring how we typically respond when difficult emotions arise and to provide tools for becoming a warm and supportive companion to ourselves.
 The emphasis of the program is on enhancing emotional resources and personal capacities.
 For more information on self-compassion, please see www.Self-Compassion.org and www.MindfulSelfCompassion.org